ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 The `<amp-next-page>` component renders a default recommendation box and separator.
 You may style the appearance of these two elements as follows:

-### Style the default footer recommendation box
+### Style the default recommendation box

-You may add custom CSS styles to the default footer recommendation box.
+You may add custom CSS styles to the default recommendation box.
 It exposes the following classes:

-- `.amp-next-page-footer` for the parent container element
+- `.amp-next-page-links` for the parent container element
-- `.amp-next-page-footer-content` for the wrapping element
-- `.amp-next-page-footer-article` for an individual article which contains:
+- `.amp-next-page-link` for an individual article which contains:
-- `.amp-next-page-footer-image` for the link image
+- `.amp-next-page-image` for the link image
-- `.amp-next-page-footer-text` for the link text
+- `.amp-next-page-text` for the link text

 ### Style the default page separator